-The Charles Center StudentIRB committee is intended specifically for undergraduate research originating from the Charles Center.
+The Charles Center StudentIRB committee is intended specifically for undergraduate research originating from the Charles Center AND Department Honors research .

-All other undergraduate research involving human subjects, like all other human subjects research, should be submitted to PHSC for review.
+All other undergraduate research involving human subjects, including research done in courses, should be submitted to PHSC for review.

 According to 45 CFR 46, the Code of Federal Regulations, The U. S. Department of Health and Human Services has mandated that research involving human subjects must be approved by an Institutional Review Board (IRB) registered with the Office of Human Research Protections to ensure the safety and the appropriate use of humans as subjects in research studies.

 Charles Center undergraduate student research at The College of William & Mary is restricted to the "Exempt" category of research only.
 The term "Exempt" does not affect the requirements for Informed Consent and protection of human subjects.

 The definition of "Exempt," as it applies to Charles Center undergraduate student research with human subjects, means that:

 - The undergraduate student researcher must not cause harm to research participants: "harm" may apply to one's physical, psychological or emotional well-being, reputation, and/or employability.